garaxer/naturalTwitter/README.md

 npm install && npm start

-ME TODO: Get the stats at the top then the tweets at the bottom - use EJS Get persistence going for single session, try a global first like the prac remove link from tweets or don't include it in data doesn't work after second one
+ME TODO: get the stats in indivual functions and resolve on promise.all Get persistence going for single session, try a global first like the prac remove link from tweets or don't include it in data doesn't work after second one